Arts and Creativity Network

 Tackling Youth Violence Network

+This well established network of youth workers and youth violence specialists has been running since 2012 and meets quarterly.
 Previous speakers include Sophie Linden (Deputy Mayor), Claire Waxman (Victims Commissioner), Sarah Jones MP (Chair of APPG on Knife Crime), Sian Berry (London Assembly Member), and representatives from London Councils, the Metropolitan Police, the Home Office and the Mayor’s Office for Police and Crime (MOPAC).